AndrewHazelden/dome2rect/readme.md

 **encodemovie.bat**
 Re-encode a mp4/mov/mkv/avi movie file with ffmpeg into a compact mp4 movie to make it playback better on mobile/tablets/desktop systems.

+**imagesequence2movie.bat**
+This script will take an image sequence along with an audio file and create an mp4 movie file using ffmpeg.

 **latlong2cubemap3x2.bat**
 Converts a latitude/longitude image to a cubic format that has a single image output with a Cubemap 3x2 arrangement with 3 cubic faces on the top row, and 3 cubic faces on the bottom row.